EdgarScar/CA_Terminal_Application/help_file.md

 # Help File
-## Installation Steps
+## Steps to install and run the application
 1. Unzip the folder called Oscar_Kennedy_Smith_T1-A2
-2. Use terminal to navigate to directory called Source
+2. Use terminal to navigate to directory called source
-3. Type "ruby battle_ships_RB.rb" into the terminal to run the application
+3. Launch bash script file by entering the following: run.sh
+4.